 Remarketing is a smart technique where you show your ads / promotions to people who’ve been to your site at least once – but are now on some other site.
 They will see your ads on the other sites they visit – this improves click rates and overall effectiveness.

-A simple way to use remarketing with RFM can be to export a segment of your customers – especially the New Customers or Promising ones – to Facebook Audiences or other campaign management solution you are using.
+A simple way to use remarketing with RFM can be to export a segment of your customers – especially the Recent Customers or Promising ones – to Facebook Audiences or other campaign management solution you are using.
 Then show promotions to that group of people.

 RFM to understand your business better